AbdulsalamR/df-mod2-forensic-copy/README.md

 2. Create a forensic copy of the evidence for analysis
 3. Recheck hashes to ensure no changes have been introduced to the copy.
 4. Undo all the files and clean things up.

+###❗📑 Case 001 Script for automation

+## ❗Create a folder for the forensic copy
+New-Item -ItemType Directory -Force -Path ./001-RESULT-COPY

+## ❗Calculate the hash of each evidence file and write it to a text file

+$hashFilePaths = @()

+for ($i = 1; $i -le 4; $i++) {
+    $hashFilePath = "./001-evidence/hash$i.txt"
+    Get-FileHash -Path "./001-evidence/evidence$i.txt" -Algorithm SHA256 | Out-File -FilePath $hashFilePath
+    $hashFilePaths += $hashFilePath
+}

+Get-Content $hashFilePaths | Out-File "./001-RESULT-COPY/hash5.txt"

+## 📗 This script will:
+	Create a result “001-RESULT-COPY” folder.
+	Generate a SHA256 hash for each evidence file and write it to a single text file.
+	Combine all the hashes into a single file named hash5.txt for easy verification.

+### ⚓ As for comparing this method with using a tool like Autopsy:

+## 🔖 Autopsy is a graphical interface tool that is widely used in digital forensics
+It automates many tasks and provides a user-friendly way to analyze evidence, making it accessible even to those with less technical expertise.

+## 🔖 PowerShell Scripting, on the other hand,
+requires more technical knowledge but offers greater flexibility and can be customized to fit specific needs.
+It can be faster for simple tasks and can be easily integrated into other scripts or processes.

+## Positives of Autopsy:
+•	User-friendly GUI.
+•	Comprehensive set of features for forensic analysis.
+•	Good for complex cases with large amounts of data.

+## Negatives of Autopsy:
+•	Can be slower for simple tasks.
+•	Less flexible for custom workflows.

+## Positives of PowerShell Scripting:
+•	Highly customizable.
+•	Can be faster for specific tasks.
+•	Easy to integrate with other systems.

+## Negatives of PowerShell Scripting:
+•	Requires technical knowledge to create and modify scripts.
+•	Less intuitive for those unfamiliar with scripting or command-line interfaces.

+In summary, Autopsy is great for comprehensive forensic investigations, while PowerShell scripts are excellent for automating specific tasks in a customizable and efficient manner.
+The choice between the two depends on the complexity of the case and the technical expertise of the investigator.

 ### 🦸‍♂️💻 Author
 Abdulsalam Rasak